-The best time of year to prune a Japanese cherry tree is in late winter.
+The best time to prune a Japanese cherry tree is late winter.
 You don’t want to prune a tree so early in the year that new growth is stimulated while the weather is still cold.

 For Japanese cherry trees with pink blossoms, prune about two weeks before your expected last frost.
-For white-blossom cherry trees, prune about the same time as the last frost of the season.
+For white-blossom cherry trees, prune about the same time as the season’s last frost.
 For any Japanese cherry tree, you should wait until the flower buds are just beginning to show spring color but aren’t open yet.